 Two-year anniversary of the Ukraine war

 Dr Stephen Brown can discuss the two-year anniversary of the Ukraine war which falls on Saturday 24 February.
 Dr Brown is a Russian history expert who can also talk about recent developments in the Russia-Ukraine conflict.
 He is a Senior Lecturer in the School of Humanities and Social Inquiry.

 Occupational hygienist Ms Linda Apthorpe is available for interviews about asbestos-contaminated mulch that has been discovered in several sites across Sydney.
 Ms Apthorpe has an extensive background in managing asbestos removals and remediations, and conducting risk assessments for chemical, physical and biological hazards in the construction, agriculture, mining, pharmaceutical and manufacturing industries.
 She is a Lecturer in the School of Health and Society.

 The conflict in Gaza

-Privacy and cybersecurity expert Honorary Professor Katina Michael can discuss the cyber-attack on Australia’s biggest ports operator, DP World.
+Privacy and cybersecurity expert Honorary Professor Katina Michael can discuss the government’s plans to strengthen laws to stop doxing.
 Honorary Professor Michael is from the School of Business and comments regularly on the social implications of emerging technologies with an emphasis on privacy and national security.
 She is also a Professor in the School for the Future of Innovation in Society and School of Computing and Augmented Intelligence at Arizona State University.

 UOW academics exercise academic freedom by providing expert commentary, opinion and analysis on a range of ongoing social issues and current affairs.
 This expert commentary reflects the views of those individual academics and does not necessarily reflect the views or policy positions of the University of Wollongong.